Ammack/Sales-App/README.md

 ﻿# Sales-Analysis-App
- Home is the landing page of the website
+ Home is the landing page of the website \n
  The pages folder contains the other pages directed from the Home page